 Email contact@renesis.mu or WhatsApp us.

-A Professional Occupation Permit is a combined work and residence permit for non-citizens employed in Mauritius under a contract of employment and registered with the Economic Development Board EDB.
+A Professional Occupation Permit is a combined work and residence permit for non-citizens employed in Mauritius under a contract of employment.

 A Professional must hold a signed employment contract with a Mauritian employer and meet minimum salary criteria.